Fwzia/Landing-Page-Udacity-fwd/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Styles

+Most of the code was taken from the code given by Udacity in Skelton.

+## Run the Code

+To launch this website, simply clone the repo and open the index.html file in the browser.